isomerpages/moe-bedoksouthsec/_curriculum/Mathematics/Mathematics.md

 Although this project requires massive manpower and careful deployment, it has been worthwhile as both the teachers and students have benefitted much from it.&nbsp;

 Students’ feedback on the lessons was encouraging while teachers felt that they became more reflective and effective in delivering a good lesson.&nbsp;

-In reaching out to the under-achievers in a Mathematics class, the ICAN principles were adopted this year in the Normal Technical and Normal Academic classes to better meet these students’ needs.

-Using the 8 Principles as a guide, the teacher carefully designs his/ her teaching package to deliver a more effective lesson.
-The lesson may comprise of good learning experiences such as the use of manipulatives and focus on a real-life context.&nbsp;

-The unique feature of the ICAN framework is the mentoring aspect.
-The mentor who is assigned to the teacher will provide feedback on the lesson design, sits in for the lesson observation and conducts the post lesson conference.
-During the post lesson conference, students’ learning gaps or misconceptions that were observed would be discussed further.&nbsp;

-Although this project requires massive manpower and careful deployment, it has been worthwhile as both the teachers and students have benefitted much from it.&nbsp;

-Students’ feedback on the lessons was encouraging while teachers felt that they became more reflective and effective in delivering a good lesson.

 ![](/images/Curriculum/Mathematics/ICAN.PNG)